-It vary rarely produces a pleasing or harmonious composition.
-Try to consider the foliage of plants to provide interest.
+Just plonking plants in very rarely produces a pleasing or harmonious composition.
+Try to consider the foliage of each plant too to provide interest.

 The miscanthus grass next to the flax with the Tamarillo in the background gives variety and interest.

-Water always provides atmosphere and another dimension to gardens, the sound is soothing and the movement of water always provides interest.
+Water always provides atmosphere and another dimension, the sound is soothing, and the movement of water always provides visual interest.

-This water feature has been created as child safe as the water resevoir is under the pebbles and inaccessible to children.
+This water feature has been created as child-safe as the water reservoir is under the pebbles and inaccessible to children.

-Try not to leave everything in your garden visible at once, a little mystery encourages exploration, that is why I like to incorporate seating areas and paths through garden beds, to create a change of atmosphere, even in a small garden, as well as encourage exploration and thus a deeper experience of the garden.
-This path is through Tee-Tree woodland and the overhanging braches create a feeling of mystery and adventure.
+Try not to have everything in your garden visible at once, a little mystery encourages exploration, that is why I like to incorporate seating areas and paths through garden beds, to create a change of atmosphere, even in a small garden, as well as encourage exploration and thus a deeper experience of the garden.
+This path is through Tea-tree woodland and the overhanging branches create a feeling of mystery and adventure.

-Gardens should be of interest to all ages, and that is where the sense of exploration is so important to children so give them plenty of little areas to explore and experience.
+Gardens should be of interest to all ages.
+The sense of exploration is very important to children, so give them plenty of little areas to explore and experience.